Mateocaicedo/Training/ToDo/README.md

-### And that would be all, these dependencies are installed after having cloned the repository.
+## 🧏🏻‍♂️ And that would be all, these dependencies are installed after having cloned the repository.🧏🏻‍♂️